 He transformed Manchester United into a global powerhouse through sheer force of will and an unerring eye for talent.

-Alex Ferguson’s story is one of Glasgow grit turned into sustained glory.
-Before his name became synonymous with Manchester United, he cut his teeth managing Aberdeen, breaking the Old Firm duopoly in Scotland with a ferocious passion.
-His move to England in 1986 was not an instant success, but his foundational work—rooted in discipline, a famed 'hairdryer' temper, and a deep belief in youth—culminated in the 1990s.
-The famed 'Class of 92', featuring Beckham, Giggs, Scholes, and others, became the engine of a team that dominated English football for two decades.
-His genius lay not just in tactics, but in man-management, constantly rebuilding teams while maintaining a relentless winning culture that delivered 13 Premier League titles and two UEFA Champions League trophies.
-His 26-year reign at Old Trafford stands as a monument to longevity and success in a notoriously fickle profession.
+Alex Ferguson won 13 Premier League titles and two UEFA Champions League trophies in 26 years at Manchester United.
+Before that, he managed Aberdeen, breaking the Old Firm duopoly in Scotland with a ferocious passion.
+He moved to England in 1986, but his foundational work—rooted in discipline, a famed 'hairdryer' temper, and a deep belief in youth—culminated in the 1990s.
+The 'Class of 92', featuring Beckham, Giggs, Scholes, and others, became the engine of a team that dominated English football for two decades.
+His genius lay not just in tactics but in man-management, constantly rebuilding teams while maintaining a relentless winning culture.
+His reign at Old Trafford demonstrated longevity and success in a notoriously fickle profession.

 1928–1945